 - areas with the greatest vulnerability to invasion

-- areas where controls are most cost effective
+- areas where control is most cost effective

 - managing infestations over large areas